Blog

 • Maintain Clear Financial Records: Ensure you have detailed and transparent financial statements.

-• Show Consistent Income: Provide evidence of regular income, such as salary slips or rental income.
+• Show Consistent Income: Provide evidence of regular passive income, such as pension statements, rental agreements, or dividend records.

 • Demonstrate Savings: Include proof of savings in bank accounts or other liquid assets.